yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 - Note that Tree is always connected.
 So  there is no need to perform BFS/DFS more than once to traverse it.
 - Get the intuition ( or Naive Proof ) behind using Two DFS's or Two BFS's for solving a problem.

+- std::memset, as is the case for any function, can only be called within a function.
+We can't simply call it in "global scope".
+[Example](https://stackoverflow.com/questions/40871661/error-expected-constructor-destructor-or-type-conversion-before-token-a)